neulab/ExplainaBoard/README.md

 }
 ```

-We thanks all authors who share their system outputs with us: Ikuya Yamada, Stefan Schweter,
+We thanks all authors who shared their system outputs with us: Ikuya Yamada, Stefan Schweter,
 Colin Raffel, Yang Liu, Li Dong.
 We also thank
 Vijay Viswanathan, Yiran Chen, Hiroaki Hayashi for useful discussion and feedback about ExplainaBoard.